Maru-zhang/SwiftyEventBus/README.md

 * type safe
 * more advance feature: safety event, sticky event, etc...

+In addition, if you want to read document, please click [here](https://maru-zhang.github.io/SwiftyEventBus/).

 ## Usage

 `SwiftyEventBus` is very easy to use, you just need two steps: